Arthur F. Holmes Professor of Faith and Learning,

 The department offers an honors program for outstanding junior and senior majors who want to undertake independent research.
 Details are available in the department office or on the department website.

 Requirements for a minor in English are 20 hours, including either ENGL 101 or 215, either 105 or 216, and one American literature course (ENGL 341, 342, 343).
 Other courses are at the student's discretion, except that if a student takes neither ENGL 215 nor 216, one of the remaining courses must be a course in British literature.

 ENGL 101.
 Classics of Western Literature.
 Selected masterpieces from ancient times through the Renaissance, including Homeric epic, Greek tragedy, Dante's The Divine Comedy, Shakespearean tragedy, and Milton's Paradise Lost.

 ENGL 105.
 Modern Global Literature.
-An introduction to novels, short stories, poems, and plays of the last three centuries from diverse cultures in Asia, Africa, the Americas, and Europe.
+An introduction to multiple literary genres, such as novels, short stories, poems, and plays selected from the last three centuries and drawn from multiple diverse cultures in Asia, Africa, the Americas, and/or Europe.
 Literature will be written in or translated into English.
 Diversity course.(4)

 ENGL 226.
 Topical Seminar: Shakespeare.
 A topical seminar that introduces students to terms and techniques of literary analysis, important questions within the discipline, and the research process.
 This course will focus on William Shakespeare.
 (Open only to majors and minors.)
-Required for students seeking teacher certification.
+Required for students seeking teacher licensure.
+Pre-requisite:

 ENGL 285.
 Topics in Global Literature.
 An introductory survey of a literature outside the Western tradition, e.g. the literature of Africa, Latin America, India, or the Far East (China and/or Japan).
 Diversity course.
 (2)